 When lawyers and law enforcement officers talk about penalties for crimes, jail is usually the first option mentioned.
 Realistically, though, focusing in on the law’s recommendation for jail time gives an incomplete look at the real penalties for crimes.
 A number of different crimes will warrant penalties that will affect you not only immediately after conviction, but also further down the line after your criminal sentence is served.

 Let’s focus in on the penalties associated with domestic violence (DV) convictions in Colorado.
-There is much more to worry about after a DV conviction besides jail time or fines.
+There is much more to worry about after a domestic violence conviction besides jail time or fines.
 The real costs have to do with the loss of rights and ability to fight for yourself while dealing with family matters.

 Even if you are not sentenced to time behind bars for domestic violence, violating a protective order could send you to the slammer in an instant.
 Protective orders may be placed on domestic violence offenders both while the case is ongoing and if they are convicted.